-Fisheries & Oceans Canada's policy on the management of First Nations fishing identifies First Nations harvests for food, social and ceremonial (FSC) purposes as the first priority after conservation.
-Fisheries & Oceans Canada seeks to provide for the effective management and regulation of the First Nation fishery through negotiation of mutually acceptable and time-limited agreements which outline provisions pertaining to the fisheries and co-management activities.
-The agreements include provisions by which First Nations manage fishing by their members for FSC purposes, in addition to outlining First Nation involvement in a range of co-management activities and economic development opportunities.
-These may include, but are not limited to, habitat enhancement, FSC catch monitoring and enforcement, fish management and community research.
+DFO seeks to provide for the effective management and regulation of the First Nation fishery through negotiation of mutually acceptable and time-limited agreements which outline provisions pertaining to the fisheries and co-management activities.
+The agreements include provisions by which First Nations manage fishing by their members for FSC purposes, in addition to outlining First Nation involvement in a range of co-management activities and economic development opportunities which may include, but not be limited to, habitat enhancement, FSC catch monitoring and enforcement, fish management and community research.

-Communal licences and harvest documents (under treaty) are issued annually to First Nations under the authority of the Aboriginal Communal Fishing Licences Regulations made under the Fisheries Act.
-Communal licences and harvest documents can be amended in-season for resource conservation purposes.
-Even where an agreement cannot be concluded, Fisheries & Oceans Canada issues communal fishing licences to First Nations organizations.
+Communal licences and, under Treaty, harvest documents (domestic purposes) are issued annually to First Nations under the authority of the Aboriginal Communal Fishing Licences Regulations made under the Fisheries Act.
+Communal licences and harvest documents can be amended inseason for resource conservation purposes.
+Where an agreement cannot be concluded, Fisheries & Oceans Canada still issues communal fishing licences to First Nations organizations.